 Analysis of An awful Tempest mashed the air

 In the first stanza of ‘An awful Tempest mashed the air’ the speaker begins with the line that came to be used as the title of the poem.
 Generally, Dickinson’s poems are unnamed.
 They are usually referred to by numbers, this poem is number 198.
 It is clear from the first line what the poem is going to be about.
 The speaker is going to describe the experience of a huge storm, or tempest, and then what comes directly after it has passed.

-In the quintain the speaker personifies the storm.
+In this quintain of ‘An awful Tempest mashed the air’, the speaker personifies the storm.
 It is truly a monstrous one, so much so that it is given human characteristics.
 This allows the reader to truly feel the power of the storm.
-First though, Dickinson places personified “creatures…on the Roofs.”
+First, though, Dickinson places personified “creatures…on the Roofs.”
 They were chuckling up there.
 This is a strange line.
-Perhaps it references the nosies that one hears as a storm approaches and the wind is just beginning to pick up.
+Perhaps it references the noises that one hears as a storm approaches and the wind is just beginning to pick up.

 The power soon increases though and those same creatures, which are part of the larger storm, “whistled in the air.”
 In what seems like anger, they “shook their fists” and “gnashed their teeth.”
 The last line of this stanza adds that the creatures “swung their frenzied hair.
 These are very poignant images that give the reader an original way of imagining what a storm can be.

 Turned slowly to his native coast—